A Motorsports Timeline

 Ricky Craven wins at Darlington Raceway in what many consider to be the best NASCAR finish of all time, beating out future Champion Kurt Busch by two thousandths of a second after an epic five-lap battle.
 This would also be the last NASCAR Sprint Cup Series win for a single-car team without an alliance with a larger organization, marking PPI’s success as a true underdog in a sport full of increasingly bigger teams.

 End of an Era...

-After the 2006 NASCAR season, a lack of sponsorship forces PPI to close its doors after 25 years of successful competition.
-Soon after, Cal is sought out by businessman and prospective investor Rob Kauffman to head a due diligence team focused on an opportunity at Michael Waltrip Racing (MWR).
-This includs an entire review of every segment of the company including core product – competition, top to bottom personnel review, accounting practices, driver and sponsor contracts along with all other aspects of the organization.
+After the 2006 NASCAR season, a lack of sponsorship forces PPI Motorsports to close its doors after 25 years of successful competition.
+Soon after, Cal Wells is sought out by businessman and prospective investor Rob Kauffman to head a due diligence team focused on an opportunity at Michael Waltrip Racing (MWR).
+This includes an entire review of every segment of the company including core product – competition, top to bottom personnel review, accounting practices, driver and sponsor contracts along with all other aspects of the business organization.

 ...And New Beginnings